Hex-Roleplay/plugins/README.md

 # Hex Roleplay Public Plugins
 Here you can find all of the plugins that I have decided to release to the public, made by Hex.
 Hopefully you may find these useful!

+Feel free to DM me on Discord at Ice Bear#2034 if you have any questions or need help.

 # Plugin List
 ## Local Event
 Pretty simple plugin, it adds in a new command /LocalEvent that is the same as the event command but instead of being global it only broadcasts within yelling distance.
 The colour of this is also yellow, rather than orange.